Kopernikus82/smart_clock_round_display/README.md

-# smart_watch_round_display
+# Smart Clock with a round display
-Smart Clock with 1,28" display with integrated SP32-C3 (ESP32-C3 with integrated GC9A01)
+Smart Clock with 1,28" display with integrated ESP32-C3 (ESP32-C3 with integrated GC9A01)

 So, i looked for a clock for my sleeping room.
 It should be bright enough to have a clear view und dark enough, that sleeping is no problem.
 As i found nothing in the worl wide shopping mall, i try to build one by myself.